 Instructions

-- Cut into slices using a dental floss, and nestle them into a baking pan.
+- Roll into a log.
+Cut into slices using dental floss and arrange in a baking pan.

 Save This Recipe ๐